Skip to main content

 Prior to joining Instructional Empowerment, Jen Geoffroy served the students of DC Public Schools in a variety of capacities for over twenty years.
 She began her career as an English as a Second Language teacher, transitioned to a fourth and fifth grade teacher, became an Instructional Coach, a Manager of the Instructional Coaching Program, and wrapped up her career in DC after nine years as an elementary principal.

-Jen was a Middle Childhood Generalist National Board Certified Teacher, Editorial Advisor for NAESP’s Principal Magazine, and a 2017 ASCD Emerging Leader.
-Additionally, she has presented on SEL and equity at national conferences and has published several articles.
+Jen was a Middle Childhood Generalist National Board Certified Teacher, Editorial Advisor for NAESP’s Principal Magazine, a 2017 ASCD Emerging Leader, and has served as a grant reviewer for grants for the US Department of Education.
+Additionally, she has presented at multiple national conferences and has published several articles.
 Prior to her career in Washington, DC, she spent three years as an English Language instructor at Tatsuno Senior High School in Japan.

 Stephanie Green, EdS